BIGJRA/BIGJRA.github.io/reborn.md

 |Zebstrika         |1  |Bisharp           |1  |Trevenant         |1  |
 |                  |   |Absol             |1  |Absol             |1  |

 Pick up the hidden *Super Potion*.
 As hinted at as we entered, we're going to need to transform the field.
-Battles are fought on the Mountain Field - to transform it into Snowy Mountain, you'll need to use Blizzard, Subzero Slammer via the Ice-type Z crystal we got previously, or by letting Hail be on the field for 3 turns.
+Battles are fought on the Mountain Field - to transform it into Snowy Mountain, you'll need to use Blizzard, Subzero Slammer via the Ice type Z crystal we got previously, or by letting Hail be on the field for 3 turns.
 Piloswine will be able to use Blizzard, so you can try to encounter one if you don't have these moves.

 Once you do, snow will gather on the map.